kubernetes/website/content/en/docs/contribute/intermediate.md

 ## Triage and categorize issues

-In any given week, a specific docs maintainer volunteers to do initial [triage and review of pull requests](#review-pull-requests) and issues.
+In any given week, a specific docs approver volunteers to do initial [triage and review of pull requests](#review-pull-requests) and issues.
 To get on this list, attend the weekly SIG Docs meeting and volunteer.
 Even if you are not on the schedule for the current week, you can still review PRs.